 Large dam systems

 The second largest dam system is operated at Gabcikovo, downstream of Bratislava, since 1992.
 The dam is located near an area that used to form one of the region's largest wetlands.
 Today, 8,000 ha of floodplain forests and an extensive network of tributary channels are artificially irrigated.
 The original river channel nowadays: only receives 10-20% of the total flow, as the other 80-90% is channelled around the dam towards the power plant, where it is used to generate some 10% of the electricity used in Slovakia.
+The dam also has the function of protecting the downstream area from floods, and of regulating the water level for navigation purposes.

 A 40-kilometre stretch of the original channel is badly affected by lack of sufficient water discharge.
 In some areas surface water and groundwater levels have dropped by up to 4 metres, greatly affecting the ecological conditions in the area's wetlands.